BrunnerLivio/articles/articles/advanced-nestjs-dynamic-providers/article.md

 [AppService] Hello World
 ```

 That is cool.
 Though, we are lazy, aren't we?
 We do not want to explicitly write `this.logger.setPrefix('AppService')` in the constructor of our services?
-Something like `@Logger('AppService')` before our `logger`-parameter would be way more verbose and we would not have to define a constructor every time we want to use our logger.
+Something like `@Logger('AppService')` before our `logger`-parameter would be way less verbose and we would not have to define a constructor every time we want to use our logger.

 ## Logger Decorator

 For our example, we do not need to exactly know how decorators work in TypeScript.
-All you need to know is that functions can be handled as a decorator. **Note that the following implementation is simplified**.
-This could lead to unwanted side-effects.
-We can go more in-depth in another article on how we manage decorators at NestJS.
+All you need to know is that functions can be handled as a decorator.

 Lets quickly create our decorator manually.